 - Go back to the HomeKit app screen and then click Add Accessory

 - Scan the QR code in the container station console and everything should link up.
 If you are having trouble scanning the QR code then use the code in the console.

-That’s it, you have now setup HomeBridge on a QNAP NAS using container station.
+That’s it, you have now setup HomeBridge on a QNAP NAS using a container station.
 You can now add smart home accessories onto HomeBridge.
-If you have any questions or comments how this tutorial how to install HomeBridge on a QNAP NAS using container station then leave a comment below
+If you have any questions or comments on how this tutorial how to install HomeBridge on a QNAP NAS using container station then leave a comment below.

 Credits to Marco for some images